PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Acknowledgments

-{The work is supported by the National Natural Science Foundation of China (No. 62276269 and No. 92270118), the Beijing Natural Science Foundation (No. 1232009), and the Fundamental Research Funds for the Central Universities (No. 202230265).}
+The work is supported by the Beijing Natural Science Foundation (No. 1232009) and the National Natural Science Foundation of China (No. 62276269 and No. 62506367).
+R.Z. would like to acknowledge the supported by the China Postdoctoral Science Foundation under Grant Number 2025M771582 and the Postdoctoral Fellowship Program of CPSF under Grant Number GZB20250408.
+Additional experimental details and full appendices are available in the arXiv version of this paper at \url{https://arxiv.org/abs/2503.10253}.